textX/Arpeggio/docs/tutorials/bibtex.md

 # Extracting data from the parse tree

-Let's suppose that we want our BibTex file to be transformed to a list of Python dictionaries where each field is keyed by its name and the value is the field value cleaned up from the BibTex cruft.
+Let's suppose that we want our BibTeX file to be transformed to a list of Python dictionaries where each field is keyed by its name and the value is the field value cleaned up from the BibTeX cruft.

 Like this: